Crazy From The Heat Notes

 44. Sleeping Pattern: I have a rack mounted on my truck above my camper shell that I shoot off of as well as sleep on.
+Marci says I am a jumping bean when I sleep, moving around a lot and twitching.
+She wakes in essentially the same position she went to sleep in.
 One night, I set the camera up by leaning it on the rail that goes around my crib pointed it at the stars, opened the shutter and went to sleep.
 Every time I moved it jiggled the camera and created my sleeping pattern in the stars.
 If you look closely you can see and count how many times I moved.

 45. These next few pages finish up the night series, and light painting images.
 Though they look simple, I experimented heavily, changing f-stops, shutter speeds, lenses, film backs and focus.
 There were a lot of failures as well as a lot of successes.
 Occasionally I still do an image like this, but for the most part an idea plays out for me and I’m on to something else.
 Also the digital age has somewhat simplified night work.
 Remember that these were all shot on film.
 If you do a time exposure at night with digital cameras the sky is filled with stars.
 Even stars you can’t see.

 46. Rangra Theatre: I don’t know what to say about this one.
-I do love that she is dressed nicely and John Travolta even seems to notice.
+I just loved that she is dressed so nicely and the John Travolta poster.

 47. Big Bend In The Morning: I hope you can feel the serene quietness of this image as the sun just began to rise.